 Table for Two – Top 10 Games for couples

 Significant others often become our most frequent playing partners – regardless of what the game is.
 You could be avid casino players, who have recently been required to look into the Best vpn for pokerstars to have access to all the games that they have on offer, or board games may be your preferred choice instead.
 A board game is a sure way to spend some quality time together without staring at a screen.
 Games that play well with two players become a necessity in this case.
-Furthermore, some couples even find playing games together a great way to release sexual tension.
+Furthermore, some couples even find playing games together is a great way to release sexual tension.
 Based on the last couple of years – here are 10 games that worked particularly well for my wife and me.
 Hope this list helps you find something great to play with your loved one!

 It should be noted that this list only evaluates the game on the merit of 2-player gaming.
 Some of these work significantly better with 3+, but were still awesome enough for two to make it to this list.
-This list is based on our preferences and is in no way meant to objectively grade the games listed.
+However, this list is based on our preferences and is in no way meant to objectively grade the games listed.
 I am just happy and grateful to my wife that we get to play stuff together.

 10. Lift Off!